flame/blis/docs/Sandboxes.md

 *sandbox*.

+Simply put, a sandbox in BLIS provides an alternative implementation to the `gemm` operation.

-Simply put, a sandbox in BLIS provides an alternative implementation to the function `bli_gemmnat()`, which is the object-based API call for computing the gemm operation via native execution.
-(Native execution simply means that an induced method will not be used.
-It's what you probably already think of when you think of implementing the gemm operation: a series of loops around an optimized (usually assembly-based) microkernel with some packing functions thrown in at various levels.)
+To get a little more specific, a sandbox provides an alternative implementation to the function `bli_gemmnat()`, which is the object-based API call for computing the `gemm` operation via native execution.

+**Note**: Native execution simply means that an induced method will not be used.
+It's what you probably already think of when you think of implementing the `gemm` operation: a series of loops around an optimized (usually assembly-based) microkernel with some packing functions thrown in at various levels.

 Why sandboxes?
-Sometimes you want to experiment with tweaks or changes to the gemm operation, but you want to do so in a simple environment rather than the highly macroized and refactored (and somewhat obfuscated) code of the core framework (which, I will remind everyone, is highly macroized and refactored mostly so that all floating-point datatypes and all level-3 operations are supported with minimal source code).
+Sometimes you want to experiment with tweaks or changes to the `gemm` operation, but you want to do so in a simple environment rather than the highly macroized and refactored (and somewhat obfuscated) code of the core framework.
 By building a BLIS sandbox, you can experiment (within limits) and still benefit from BLIS's existing build system, testsuite, and toolbox of utility functions.

 ## Enabling a sandbox